 It's important to talk to your doctor if you have any concerns about your stool.
 If you notice black stool, consultation and testing are necessary to understand if the issue is digested blood that is causing the poop to appear black and tarry, known as gastrointestinal (GI) bleeding—bleeding that can happen in any part of the GI tract.
 If GI bleeding is the possible cause, further recommendations can include a rectal exam, colonoscopy, endoscopy, or lab testing.
 Because black poop can mean something minor or major, you will want to follow your doctor's advice to know for sure what is happening.
 Everything from blood and circulatory issues to acute variceal hemorrhage, to intestinal disorders to ulcers, to polyps and the possibility of colon cancer, are reasons to pursue answers regarding your black stools.
 It's not something to second-guess or ignore.
 You also don't want to jump to a conclusion of a severe diagnosis.
 See your doctor and get answers.

 Another good idea?
 Incorporate proven supplementation to increase your bowel health.
-In clinical studies, curcumin combined with turmerones has been shown to be a stellar choice to provide superior absorption and reduce inflammatory compounds in the intestines.
+In clinical studies1, curcumin combined with turmerones has been shown to be a stellar choice to provide superior absorption and reduce inflammatory compounds in the intestines.
 In addition, a tannin-free French grapeseed extract, standardized to contain small molecular OPCs—those compounds found in grapeseeds that stop oxidative damage and reduce inflammation—can also produce a positive effect on the digestive tract and small intestines.
-Study after study continually tout highly absorbable curcumin and French grapeseed extract as stealthy warriors in the fight for exceptional intestinal and digestive health.
+Study after study continually tout highly absorbable curcumin and French grapeseed extract2 as stealthy warriors in the fight for exceptional intestinal and digestive health.

 The bottom line?
 When you poop, it's important that you peek.
 And after you peek, take appropriate action if you notice black poop.
 When you notice something—don't panic.
 Follow these simple steps to find peace of mind: